 Day 2 arrived with more rain.
-We made an early morning of it, and since we hadn't unhooked the HodgePod, we got quickly on the road.
+We got moving early and since we hadn't unhooked the HodgePod, we got quickly on the road.
 Little did we know then, but the previous night, we had detached the sway control bar but had forgotten to stow it.
 The sway bar now lives somewhere on the side of the road in Mark Twain National Forest.
 Sigh.

 Since we'd set up camp late and in the pouring rain, we needed to hunt down the Camp Host to pay for the previous night.
 We found her still in her camper.
 And due to the yappy dogs that lived with her (who wanted to eat my face off), and the pouring rain (she didn't want me dripping gallons of water inside while the yappy dogs ate my face off), she told us not to bother paying for the night.
 Woohoo!

-As we set of west, we were more and more concerned about our route south and west.
+As we set off west, we were more and more concerned about our route south and west.
 The Scenic Riverway route was a flooded disaster.

 Since rain and wind were still an issue, we made a stop to pick up supplies to fix the leaky windows in the HodgePod.
 Trash bags and duct tape made a shield to give the new sealant time to set up on the leaky windows gaskets.
 We found a local restaurant across the parking lot and I was happy to waste some time eating a Garlic Butter Burger.
 Yum.

 With the windows freshly sealed, the rain, of course, stopped.
 We got back in the road and had fairly clear sailing, except for one detour on a major highway near Branson, MO.
-Several nights later during our travels, we heard that lots of roads were closed due to flooding, so luck was with us on this trip.
+Several nights later during our travels, we heard that lots of roads we had used were closed due to flooding, so we had been lucky in our timing.

 Doug was lured again by roadside signs, and we stopped for a quick hike at Table Rock State Park.
-A very flooded state park.
+It was a very flooded state park.
 Please note, the picnic table and BBQ under the water.